gloria-dedo/gloria-dedo/README.md

 - 👋 Hi, I’m @gloria-dedo
-- 👀 A fonted developer and ui/ux designer
+- 👀 A fonted developer
-- 🌱 I’m currently working on improving my javascript skills
+- 🌱 I’m currently working on 100 days of javascript
-- 💞️ I’m looking to collaborate on anything tech related
+- 💞️ I’m looking to collaborate with you
 - 📫 You can reach me on gmail  gloriadedo100@gmail.com

 <!---